Server (NestJS app)

 }

 Important: The first parameter in each route method is reserved for the incoming input.
 Its TypeScript type flows to the client automatically.
-Do not decorate the first parameter with custom decorators—it’s used for the raw input and enforced at runtime.

-2) Declare the app router map (server)
+2) Declare the manifest (server)

 // nest-rpc.config.ts

-import { defineAppRouter, type InferNestRpcRouterApp } from '@nestjs-rpc/server';
+import { defineManifest } from '@nestjs-rpc/server';

 import { UserQueriesRouter } from './user.queries.router';

-export const appRouter = defineAppRouter({
+export const manifest = defineManifest({

 user: { queries: UserQueriesRouter },